nikivanov/watney/README.md

 and should be printable on even cheapest 3D printers.

 The software part of Watney is written in Python and provides webcam-on-wheels functionality.
-The camera feed is hardware-encoded into an HD stream, which is served on a web page that also provides keyboard control of the rover.
+The camera feed is hardware-encoded to allow low-latency streaming in 720p.
+A web page containing keyboard controls and the camera stream can be accessed by navigating to Watney's IP in a browser.